alvinj/UpdatePhotoContentTypeToDrupal8/README.md

 * Label = "Body", Machine Name = "body", Field Type = "Text (formatted, long, with summary)"
 * Label = "Photo D8", Machine Name = "field_photo_d8", Field Type = "Image"

-Now you're ready for the next step.
+Now you’re ready for the next step.

 ### Make another database backup

-This is another great time to backup the database.
+Note: This is another great time to backup the database.
+You’ll thank me later.

-## A PHP Script to Update the Photos
+## My PHP Script to migrate the photos

 Before running my script, you should verify that the `langcode` field in the `node__field_photo` D8 database table is properly set to 'en' (or whatever your locale is).
 If it is set to `und`, you _MUST RUN THIS NEXT QUERY_, or you'll just make the problem worse:

     update node__field_photo set langcode='en'

-The [MigrateAllD6Photos.php](MigrateAllD6Photos.php) file is now working, and it will convert all the old D6 "Photo" content types to the new D8 "Photo D8" content type.
+I thought about adding that query to my script, but if you’re using a different language, this won’t make your day any better.

+As of May 8, 2016, my [MigrateAllD6Photos.php](MigrateAllD6Photos.php) file is now working.
+I just tested it against a fresh D8 installation.
+What it does is:

+* Read your D6 photo information, which the migration process copied into your D8 database.
+* Copies and transforms that data into the new PhotoD8 tables we just created.

-After you run the script, run this command to flush all caches:
+After you run that script, run this command to flush all caches:

     drush cr

 After this, your old Photo URLs should work, and should have the "Photo D8" content type.

+## What you should see

+After you run my script and flush your caches, you should see your old images show up at their old URLs/URIs.
+For instance, I previously had a “preview” image that showed up at the URI “node/7493”, and now the full-size original image shows up at that URI.

+If you don’t see your images showing up at your old URLs, I am sorry, your configuration must be different than mine.

+## About me

+My name is Alvin Alexander, and you can find me at [alvinalexander.com](http://alvinalexander).

+## That’s it, that’s all

+This README file goes on for a little while longer, but it’s all just personal notes for me so I can remember how to solve/debug this problem.
+You’re welcome to read them, but they are very cryptic, so good luck with that. :)

 ## History: MySQL Database Diffs